 Speaking of multi-city visits, Transat can also help with arranging the logistics a European expedition with their multi-city packages.
-Their holidays combine up to four cities, such as seeing the Eiffel Tower in Paris, visiting a vineyard in Bordeaux, then unwinding on the Mediterranean coast in Nice.
+Their holidays combine up to four cities, such as seeing the Eiffel Tower in Paris, visiting a vineyard in Bordeaux, exploring the Irish coast, then unwinding on the Mediterranean coast in Nice.
 Sounds magnifique, non?
 A la carte options are also available, including flights, accommodation, rental vehicle and activities.

 #3 Guided Excursions

 They say getting there is half the fun—which means once you make it to Europe there’s a whole lot more adventure to be had.
 Transat organizes fantastic excursions, such as cycling tours between the towering castles in France’s Loire Valley, through Portugal’s Douro Valley vineyards and even along the breathtaking coast of Costa Brava, Spain.
 Getting around on two wheels is an unforgettable way to explore, and tours include flights, accommodations, baggage transport and some meals.

 For those who prefer a more traditional way of sightseeing, Transat also offers around 40 guided tours throughout Europe, where expert guides lead well thought-out itineraries which will have guests staying at hotels in prime locations and travelling on an air-conditioned coach.

 #4 Big Savings